Lichess4545/4545vagrant/README.md

 # running the environment

-Run `vagrant ssh` in two different terminals.
+Open two different terminals.
 Then in one of them run:
 ```
+vagrant ssh
 source heltour-env/bin/activate
 cd heltour
 fab runserver
 ```
 When that is started, In the other run:
 ```
+vagrant ssh
 cd Chesster
 yarn run start
 ```